Funding4HomeCare

 This gap in coverage means families often have to pay for these essential services out of pocket.
 For your agency, it’s important to be upfront with potential clients about these limitations.
 Clearly explaining which of your services are covered and which are private pay can prevent confusion and help families plan their finances accordingly.

-Using Private and Long-Term Care Insurance
+Using Medicaid for Long-Term Care

 When government programs fall short, many families turn to private insurance.
 Long-term care insurance is specifically designed to cover services that Medicare won’t, including non-medical home care and assisted living.
 People often pay for assisted living and home care using a mix of resources, and a good long-term care policy can make a huge difference.